-In addition, Article V and Annex III of the Kars Treaty stipulated that the Nakhichevan region should be assigned to the Azerbaijan SSR and should include the northern Sharur district (today the Sadarak and Sharur raions), bordering the newly-acquired Araks corridor.
+In addition, Article V and Annex III of the Kars Treaty stipulated that the Nakhichevan region should be assigned to the Azerbaijan SSR and should include the Sharur district of the Sharur-Daralagyozskii Uyezd and the Sadarak area of the Erivanskii Uyezd, bordering the newly-acquired Araks corridor.
 This would allow Soviet Azerbaijan to share a small but strategically significant border with Turkey.
 The border was especially important to Turkish nationalists in Ankara, many of whom were part of the previous Ittihatist government, which sought to forge a connection with the Turkic-speaking peoples of Transcaucasia in their Pan-Turkist designs.

 Given this evidence, where did the confusion emerge with the Turkish-Iranian border treaty?
 The source of this confusion was most likely the fact that another territory in the region—i.e., the remaining portion of the Ararat plateau—was among those exchanged between Iran and Turkey.
 Further, Iranian diplomats continued to dispute the status of Surmali and the Araks corridor until the issue was finally resolved in 1934.